-MORITZ was formed in early 1986 in London, UK.
-A joining of forces of two bands based in the south of England, with the simple aim.. to take on the Americans at crafting quality ‘AOR’ rock, a style of music so few UK bands were capable of, but the style of music that all the members of this exciting new band Moritz, were influenced by.
-Chief songwriters, guitarist Greg Hart and bass guitarist Ian Edwards quickly built up a fantastic wealth of songs, and by late 86 they were playing the first of just two now ‘legendary’ Marquee shows in London's West End.
-The line up comprising Mike Nolan and Greg Hart on guitars, Ian Edwards on bass, Andy Stewart on Keyboards, John Metcalfe on drums were augmented by vocalist Steve Annetts who departed from the ranks in early 1987.
+Moritz was formed in early 1986 in London, UK.
+A joining of forces of two bands based in the south of England, with the simple aim of crafting quality AOR rock.
+Chief songwriters, guitarist Greg Hart and bass guitarist Ian Edwards quickly built up a fantastic set of songs, and by late 86 they were playing the first of just two now legendary Marquee shows in London's West End.
+The line-up comprising Mike Nolan and Greg Hart on guitars, Ian Edwards on bass, Andy Stewart on Keyboards, John Metcalfe on drums were augmented by vocalist Steve Annetts who departed from the ranks in early 1987.

 The band was joined by ex-Laurence Archers Secrets vocalist Peter Scallan, who had originally auditioned for Moritz before Steve Annetts but opted to join LA Secrets.
 A second sold out Marquee show quickly followed in July 1987.

 Rare footage of this has appeared on YouTube in recent years.
 Studio time was also booked to record the now highly collectable 12” vinyl Shadows of a Dream EP.
 The EP went on to sell out of its limited edition run, and a video was shot for the lead song ‘Can’t Stop Loving You’ in autumn ‘87.

 Unfortunately the band could not secure the major record deal that was so often spoke about and despite a few line-up changes and in 1988 the band reluctantly folded.